Physician Assistant Program

 Our Students in the News:

-Congratutations to class of 2015 students Hope Weber and Heather Bratton who were recently elected to the Pennsylvania Society of Physician Assistants (PSPA) Student Board of Directors!
+Congratulations to Class of 2016 clinical year students Tyler Galbreath and Benjamin Brenner who were recently elected to serve as Pennsylvania Society of Physician Assistants (PSPA) Students Directors at Large.

 Click here to be directed to our Facebook page where you can see all the latest news, program photos, and updates.